Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneExplorerUnsupportedFilesTitle`: Title of modal that appears when the user added unsupported files
 - `sceneExplorerUnsupportedFilesMessage`: Body of modal that appears when the user added unsupported files

+- `sceneExplorerClearAllButton`: Label on the button that clears the list of items in a modal
 - `sceneExplorerCloseButton`: Label on button used when closing a modal

 - `sceneExplorerErrorOpen`: Tooltip displayed when mouse is hovered over the warning next to a scene item in the Scene Explorer that vault client was unable to open or access